How much is your car worth?

 Both the TLX and the Jetta GLI have standard driver and passenger frontal airbags, front side-impact airbags, side-impact head airbags, front seatbelt pretensioners, front wheel drive, height adjustable front shoulder belts, plastic fuel tanks, four-wheel antilock brakes, traction control, electronic stability systems to prevent skidding, crash mitigating brakes, daytime running lights, rearview cameras, available blind spot warning systems and rear cross-path warning.

 The TLX comes with free roadside assistance for 4 years 50,000 miles.
 Acura will send help if you run out of gas, need a jump-start, lock your keys in or need any assistance on the road.
-Volkswagen doesn’t give free roadside assistance for the Jetta GLI.
+Volkswagen only gives three years or 36,000 miles of roadside assistance on the Jetta GLI.

 J.D.
 Power and Associates’ 2019 Initial Quality Study of new car owners surveyed provide the statistics that show that Acura vehicles are better in initial quality than Volkswagen vehicles.
 J.D.
 Power ranks Acura 24th in initial quality.
 With 3 more problems per 100 vehicles, Volkswagen is ranked 25th.